Stewart Granger: Continental European career: 1960–1969

-Granger starred in several Eurospy movies such as Red Dragon (1965), a West Germany-Italian movie shot in Hong Kong; and Requiem for a Secret Agent (1966).
-He did The Crooked Road (1965), with Robert Ryan under the direction of Don Chaffey in Yugoslavia; Target for Killing (1966), a crime movie with Karin Dor; The Trygon Factor (1966), a British co-production based on a novel by Edgar Wallace.
+Granger starred in several Eurospy movies such as Red Dragon (1965), a West German-Italian movie shot in Hong Kong; and Requiem for a Secret Agent (1966).
+He did The Crooked Road (1965), with Robert Ryan under the direction of Don Chaffey in Yugoslavia; Target for Killing (1966), a crime movie with Karin Dor; and The Trygon Factor (1966), a British co-production based on a novel by Edgar Wallace.

 Granger's last studio picture was The Last Safari (1967), shot in Africa and directed by Henry Hathaway.
 Granger was billed under Kaz Garas.
 He later called this "my last real film...the worst film ever made in Africa!"

 In 1970, he described his recent movies as "movies not even I will talk about".
 He later estimated that he made more than $1.5 million in the 1960s but lost all of it.

 U.S. television

-Granger returned to the U.S. and made a TV movie Any Second Now (1969).
+Granger returned to the U.S. and made a TV movie, Any Second Now (1969).

-In 1970, he appeared as Colonial Mackenzie on the TV western series The Men from Shiloh in the episode titled "Colonial Mackenzie Versus the West".
-The Men from Shiloh was previously known as The Virginian.
-The new version changed the costumes and added moustaches and beards to some of the characters, making the actors look more dashing and realistic for the time.
-He followed actors Lee J. Cobb, Charles Bickford and John McIntire as the new owner of the Shiloh ranch on prime-time TV for its ninth year (1971).
-Granger said he accepted the role for money and because it "seemed like it could be a lot of fun", but was disappointed by the lack of character development for his role.

-He played Sherlock Holmes in a poorly received 1972 TV film version of The Hound of the Baskervilles.
+In 1970, he appeared as Colonel Mackenzie on The Men from Shiloh, a re-tooling of the long-running NBC Western series The Virginian.
+Wardrobes and hairstyles were updated, Doug McClure grew a mustache, as did Lee Majors (who joined the show along with Granger), making the actors more dashing and realistic for the time.
+Granger followed Lee J. Cobb, Charles Bickford, and John McIntire as the new owner of the Shiloh ranch on prime-time TV for its ninth season (1971).
+Granger said he accepted the role for the money and because it "seemed like it could be a lot of fun", but was disappointed at what he perceived as a lack of character development for his role.
+He went on to play Sherlock Holmes in a poorly received 1972 TV film version of The Hound of the Baskervilles.